abridged/collabland-dev/help-docs/marketplace/apps/huddle01.md

     - Write `na` if there is no host wallet.

-3. You can also create Token Gated Meeting using Huddle01 MiniApp.
-For that use the command <br/>
+3. You can also create a Token Gated Meeting using Huddle01 MiniApp.
+For that use the command: <br/>
     ```
     /create-huddle01-tokengated-meet
     ```